Solinea/goldstone-server/docs/INSTALL.md

 With Goldstone installed, the only task left is to configure OpenStack servers to send logs and events to the Goldstone server.
 Execute the following command to perform the configuration, substituting appropriate values for names and addresses:

+NOTE:The script will detect all Openstack components on a host and make the changes as neccessary.
+The order of IPs is irrelevant.

 ```bash
 root# docker exec -i -t goldstone_gsapp_1 bash
 (venv)app@2f31cd23f422:~$ fab -f post_install.py -H {OpenStack_controller_IP,OpenStack_compute_IP,...} configure_stack:{goldstone_addr}